-Moe Davis is a retired Air Force Colonel, former Chief Prosecutor at Guantanamo Bay, Director of the Air Force Judiciary, law professor, judge, speaker, writer and national security expert who has appeared on news shows from NBC to CNN, CBS, Fox, MSNBC and NPR.
+Moe Davis is a retired Air Force Colonel, former Chief Prosecutor at Guantanamo Bay, Director of the Air Force Judiciary, law professor, judge, speaker, writer and national security expert for Congress who has appeared on news shows from NBC to CNN, CBS, Fox, MSNBC, NPR and more.

 He nearly sacrificed that career to take a stand for what he believed in.

-In 2008, while serving as Chief Prosecutor for Terrorism Trials at Guantanamo Bay, Davis dared to take on the Bush Administration.
-He was ordered to use evidence obtained through torture in his prosecutions.
-Davis refused.
+In 2007, while serving as Chief Prosecutor for Terrorism Trials at Guantanamo Bay, Davis dared to take on the Bush Administration.
+He refused an order to use evidence obtained through torture because he believed it was immoral and illegal.
 That decision came at a price; to uphold his principles, Davis had no choice but to resign his position at Guantanamo.
-Davis believes the Legion of Merit was initially withheld as punishment for defying the Bush Administration before he finally received the honor.

 For his stand against torture and the political pressure placed on prosecutors at Guantanamo, the Citizens for Responsibility and Ethics in Washington (CREW) honored Davis by including him in, “Those Who Dared: 30 Officials Who Stood Up For Our Country.”

 That was not the last time Davis stood up for what he believed was right.
-In 2008, after retiring from the Air Force, Davis became assistant director and senior specialist in national security for the Congressional Research Service at the Library of Congress.
-But when Davis wrote an opinion piece for the Wall Street Journal that was critical of the Obama Administration’s handling of prosecutions at Guantanamo Bay, he was fired.
+In 2009, after retiring from the Air Force, Davis was working as an assistant director and senior specialist in national security for the Congressional Research Service at the Library of Congress.
+But when he wrote an opinion piece for The Wall Street Journal that was critical of the Obama Administration’s handling of prosecutions at Guantanamo Bay, Davis was fired.

-Davis challenged his dismissal in court, believing his First Amendment right to free speech was infringed.
-He ultimately won his suit and received the Justice Charles E. Whittaker Award for professional courage and integrity.
-He also was given the Hugh M. Hefner First Amendment Award.
+Davis challenged his dismissal in court, arguing that the First Amendment protected the free speech rights of government employees.
+Represented by the ACLU, he ultimately won a settlement in his suit.
+He was honored with the Justice Charles E. Whittaker Award for professional courage and integrity, and was given the Hugh M. Hefner First Amendment Award.

-Why take a stand and risk his career?
+Why take a stand and risk his career again and again?
 As Davis said, borrowing from Martin Luther King, Jr.’s familiar theme, “It’s always the right time to do the right thing.”

-Davis went on to become a law professor at Howard University and completed his career as a judge with the U.S. Department of Labor before moving to Asheville, where he and his wife Lisa are building a home.
+Davis went on to become a law professor at Howard University and completed his career as a judge with the U.S. Department of Labor before moving to Asheville, where he and his wife Lisa recently built a home.
 Their daughter Ashley lives in Falls Church, Va.